Gear

 • Core Sounds makes great microphones for live recording as well as cables and accessories.

-• MP3 Tag is an immensely handy tool for editing ID3 tags, both singly and in bulk.
-Free!
+• kid3 is a handy tool for editing ID3 tags, both singly and in bulk.

 Return to Enginemusic